Deploy ManageEngine Endpoint Central Agent using Intune

 Assignments Tab

-After you click on Create, it will upload the files and then push the agent to the users which are in your Pilot Group.
+After you click Create, it will upload the files and then push the agent to the users in your Pilot Group.

-You can check the status of the installation from Application -> Monitor Device Install Status or User Install Status.
+• Monitor the Installation: You can check the installation status from Application -> Monitor Device Install Status or User Install Status.

 Monitor the Installation